-Find out what color cabinets go with brown countertops including tips on how to match them and paint ideas that go with brown granite countertops.
+Find out what color cabinets go with brown countertops, including tips on matching them and paint ideas that go with brown granite countertops.
+Kitchens with brown countertops and different paint

 This article delves into color theory and teaches you how to find the undertones of your brown countertops so you can coordinate with them.
 Here we’ll answer all your questions about brown countertops, including what colors go best, how to match them, and special tips for coordinating with brown granite.

-No two brown countertops are exactly the same, so the answer isn’t one-size-fits-all.
-But when you’re done reading, you’ll be able to evaluate different cabinet options and choose one that goes great with your brown countertops.
+No two brown countertops are precisely the same, so the answer isn’t one-size-fits-all.
+But when you’re done reading, you can evaluate different cabinet options and choose one that goes great with your brown countertops.

 How Do You Match Brown Countertops?